-A live-in carer will need a space of their own, access to bathroom facilities and time for privacy.
-Find out more...
+A private live in carer for an elderly person will need a space of their own, access to bathroom facilities and time for privacy.

 How to prepare for a live-in carerA carer can be employed to live in your loved one’s own home to ensure they can live safely, with dignity, in the place they feel most comfortable.
 However, there are a few preparations you should make before they start.
 Having a live-in carer can make a real difference to your loved one’s quality of life, and it can allow you to relax, knowing they are safe.
 In many ways preparing your home for a carer is like getting ready for a weekend house guest.
 There are a few practicalities that you need to consider to make sure they can work, rest and live-in comfort.